chris-enea/google_sheets_app/prd.md

      - Key activities: Review and optimize the function that populates the final output tab.

 ## 8. Changelog
+### Version 1.4.2 (YYYY-MM-DD)
+- Added functionality to copy specific columns from the generated "FFE" sheet to a "Pricing" sheet.
+The copied columns are ROOM, TYPE, ITEM, QUANTITY, LOW TOTAL, HIGH TOTAL from FFE, mapped to Room, Item Type, Item Name, Quantity, Budget Low, Budget High in the Pricing sheet.

 ### Version 1.4.1 (YYYY-MM-DD)
 - **Fix**: Corrected an issue in the `_processAndCopyItemsInternal` function where formulas for "Low Total" and "High Total" columns in the "SPEC" sheet were referencing incorrect cells due to an additional "ACTUAL PRICE" column.
 The formulas are now dynamically generated using A1 notation based on the "SPEC" sheet's specific column layout for "QUANTITY", "LOW", and "HIGH" to ensure accurate calculations.